AumitHasan/Algorithms-Data-Structure-/README.md

 # Algorithms_and_Data_Structure

 I am a Competetive Programming enthosiastic.
 At my competitive programming career, I have learned lots of Algorithms and Data Structure.
 It was a journey with Fun and lots of memory.
-Here is the list of topics I have learned (May be few topics are missing).
+Here is the list of some topics I have learned.

 In this repository I have uploaded most of the code from this list.